Title of the book

 Various deities called to witness the covenant.
 In Deuteronomy, the witnesses are not pagan gods, but the following: heaven and earth (30:19), Moses' song (31:19, 32:1-43) and the book of the law itself (31:26 )

 Blessings and cursings

 These are rewards for keeping the covenant, and punishments for breaking it.
-"If you obey there will be blessing, but, "if you disobey there will be penalties (27:1 - 28:68).
+'If you obey you will prosper under my protection', but, 'if you disobey there will be penalties' (27:1 - 28:68).